 The internal audit function of Te Pūkenga will govern itself by adherence to the mandatory elements of The Institute of Internal Auditors' (IIA) International Professional Practices Framework (IPPF), including the Core Principles for the Professional Practice of Internal Auditing, the Code of Ethics; the International Standards for the Professional Practice of Internal Auditing (the Standards), and the Definition of Internal Auditing.

-The Chief of Staff will appoint an internal audit manager (or such other title as is appropriate) who will report periodically to Te Pūkenga Executive Leadership Team (ELT) and the Risk and Audit Committee (RAC) regarding the conformance of the internal audit function to the Code of Ethics and the Standards.
+The Risk and Assurance Director will report periodically to Te Pūkenga Executive Leadership Team (ELT) and the Risk and Audit Committee (RAC) regarding the conformance of the internal audit function to the Code of Ethics and the Standards.